oscarhoffmann3487/oscarhoffmann3487/README.md

 <div align="center">
 <h1>Hi, I'm Oscar 👋</h1>
-<h3>I'm a 4th year student currently pursuing a Master's degree in Computer Science, specializing in ML and AI.
+<h3>I'm a 5th year student pursuing a Master's degree in Computer Science, specializing in ML and AI.
 I'm mainly posting solutions to labs in CS courses at Linköping University + some fun side projects!
 Feel free to check it out and connect with me on LinkedIn below!</h3>

 <div>
   <a href="https://www.linkedin.com/in/hoffmannoscar/" target="_blank">